 One of the ways to conduct a post-implementation review is by going over the project paperwork.
 These documents provide hard data on the ways in which a project proceeded as planned or went off-track.

-If you’ve run your project with ProjectManager.com, you’ve already have a wealth of information on hand with which to look back at the closed project and determine where it went right and wrong.
+If you’ve run your project with ProjectManager, you already have a wealth of information on hand that you can use to look back at the closed project and determine where it went right and wrong.
 In order to make recommendations on how to manage projects better in the future, you need a clear picture of how they were managed in the past.